-and taxpayers-shield him from paying the penalty, we are directly subsidizing his conduct.
-This is a state-sanctioned and state-funded assault on Black communities.403
+At present, individual officers sued for civil rights violations almost never pay the cost of their own defense.
+Officers "are virtually always indemnified," even when the court concludes they utilized excessive force.
+When the court finds that an officer broke the law, and the state-and taxpayers-shield him from paying the penalty, we are directly subsidizing his conduct.
+This is a state-sanctioned and state-funded assault on Black communities.
+403

-In addition, it is increasingly difficult to fire police officers, even those who engage in knowing and admitted misconduct.404 In a particularly egregious case, an officer "challenged a handcuffed man to a fight for a chance to be released," appealed his firing, and won his job back, twice.405 Police union contracts directly undermine the local chief's authority to ensure a safe and secure group of individuals to serve and protect.
+In addition, it is increasingly difficult to fire police officers, even those who engage in knowing and admitted misconduct.
+In a particularly egregious case, an officer "challenged a handcuffed man to a fight for a chance to be released," appealed his firing, and won his job back, twice.
+Police union contracts directly undermine the local chief's authority to ensure a safe and secure group of individuals to serve and protect.
 When law enforcement officers make serious mistakes, they must be reprimanded or fired accordingly.